stelar-eu/walkthroughs/Scenario 2 - Reliable Weather Data Made Easy Improving Weather Records for Lombardy/readme.md

 **We suggest using any of the following datasets for this scenario.**

-1. <a href="/stelar/console/v1/catalog/food-safety-incidents-products-and-hazards" target="_blank">Food Incidents, Products & Hazards</a> - Time series for food incident
+1. <a href="/stelar/console/v1/catalog/lombardy-weather-data" target="_blank">Lombardy Weather Data</a> - Missing daily weather time-series for four Lombardy stations

 ---